Arrive in Quito, Ecuador

-The Samba is a 78-foot, steel-hulled motor yacht with stabilizing sail making her the perfect choice to experience the Galápagos Islands to their fullest.
-This sturdy, very comfortable and fuel-efficient motor yacht is a European-Dutch classic and best in her class.
-A great ocean-going vessel with her specially designed high bow, she provides safe crossings and boasts a stabilizing sail.
-The Samba is owned by the Salcedo family, long time Galápagos residents.
+The Samba is a 78-foot, steel-hulled motor yacht with a stabilizing sail making her the perfect choice to experience the Galápagos Islands to their fullest.
+This sturdy, stately, and very comfortable ocean-going vessel is a European Dutch classic and best in her class with a specially designed high bow.

 |Type||Description||Cost Per Person|

 We reserve the right to charge for cost increases that occur between when we set tour prices and the date of travel, for example, changes due to the cost of lodging and transportation.
 If you are a single traveler and you desire, we will find a roommate for you.
 If we cannot find you a roommate, we will not charge you a single supplement.
 Single rooms are subject to availability.
 If space is available, cabins can be booked for a single occupant by adding 90% over the listed cabin cost.